Peach Pie: Two Ways

 You can also use a pastry cutter when cutting the lard into your dough, but honestly, just a regular ol’ fork is so much easier and will give quicker, better results, in my opinion.

 And if you want a super easy way to peel your peaches, boil ’em first!
-I do mine for about 2 minutes, then immediately dowse them with cold — the skins will peel right off!
+I do mine for about 2 minutes, then immediately dowse them with cold water — the skins will peel right off!
 And as a bonus, boiling also seems to help the flesh release from the pit just a little bit better.
+But fair warning, I have had some small peaches that this method simply didn’t work with.
+Not sure why, but if boiling your peaches doesn’t help the skin come off, it’s not you, it’s the peach!

 One final tip: If you live in a place that’s teeming with wildlife, don’t just throw your peach scraps in the trash — baby bear, Wilma, found what I put out straight away and happily gobbled the skins right up — she even chewed up the pits!